skypjack/entt/README.md

 Do you want to **keep up with changes** or do you have a **question** that doesn't require you to open an issue?<br/>
-Join the [gitter channel](https://gitter.im/skypjack/entt) and meet other users like you.
+Join the [gitter channel](https://gitter.im/skypjack/entt) or the [discord server](https://discord.gg/5BjPWBd) and meet other users like you.
 The more we are, the better for everyone.

 Wondering why your **debug build** is so slow on Windows or how to represent a **hierarchy** with components?<br/>